konkinit/fraud_detection/README.md

-# fraud_detection
+# Fraud Detection

-The project consists of implementing an auto-encoder-based fraud detector
+The project consists of implementing an autoencoder-based fraud detector

+## To-Do

+-

+## References & Citations